Tips for buying in a rising market

 Make sure you are organised!
 In a hot market it can be important to act quickly and if you’re still working out the finer details you will find yourself the underdog.

-- engage your conveyancer/solicitor in advance and establish the processes beforehand to enable contract reviews and resolving of potential contract issues to be completed quickly
+- engage your conveyancer/solicitor well in advance and establish the processes beforehand to enable contract reviews and resolving of potential contract issues to be completed quickly

 3. Make an offer